etiennecha/master_code/README.md

 ## My econ research repository

 This repository contains the code of virtually all the economic research projects I have been or am currently working on.
-Some of them are not really meant to be public (tests, drafts etc) and are thus not listed or adequately described in the overview provided below.

 ----------

 ### Competition on the French retail gasoline market

-The code_gasoline_france folder contains the code used to collect, process and analyse data of two research projects:
+The code_gasoline_france folder contains code used to collect, process and analyse data of two research projects:

 - Price dispersion in the French retail gasoline market ([Working paper](https://github.com/etiennecha/master_code/blob/master/papers/french_retail_gasoline_dispersion/french_retail_gasoline_dispersion.pdf))